 Tyre has had a profound effect on the history of civilization.
-Tyre was a maritime power in the Mediterranean and was known as "Queen of the Sea."
-Around the 700 BC, Phoenician traders began to expand their trade.
-In turn this expansion led the Tyre establishing colonies around the Mediterranean such as Carthage and as far west as Spain.
-They traded first with wood, metals, salves, wine, and glass, but one of its trades it was known for, was its rare purple dyes which were used primarily by royalty as it was so costly.
+Tyre was a maritime power in the Mediterranean and was known as the "Queen of the Sea."
+Around 700 BC, Phoenician traders began to expand their trade.
+In turn, this expansion led the Tyre establishing colonies around the Mediterranean such as Carthage, and as far west as Spain.
+They traded first with wood, metals, salves, wine, and glass, but one of the trades it was known for, was its rare purple dyes which were used primarily by royalty as it was so costly.
 It was the purple dye that gave the Phoenicians their name as Phoenician means "purple people," originating from the Greek word "phoinios" meaning "purple."
 It is said that the alphabet into Greece was attributed to Cadmus of Tyre.
-The sister of Cadmus was named Europa and which it is believed that the continent was named.
-It there prowess on the seas and in trade that made them such a great match for King David and King Solomon, and the building of the Temple.
+The sister of Cadmus was named Europa and it is believed that the continent was named.
+It was their prowess on the seas and in trade that made them such a great match for King David and King Solomon, and the building of the Temple.

 1. Byers, G. (2010, January 26).
 The Biblical Cities of Tyre and Sidon.
 Retrieved from Associates for Biblical Research: http://www.biblearchaeology.org/post/2010/01/26/the-biblical-cities-of-tyre-and-sidon.aspx#Article